GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 This recipe demonstrates how to fetch data from an external API, by:

-- Connecting to Mailchimp's REST API to retrieve the members of an email list, extracting their email, and doing something with this data
+- Retrieving the members of an email list from Mailchimp's REST API, extracting their emails, and doing something with this data
 - Retrieving repositories from GitHub's GraphQL API

 ## Executing an HTTP request